formsandflows/PACo/Canvas components/PACo_Tabs_A.md

 # PACo_Tabs_A

-This documentation page is related to version: 3.0.0
+This documentation page is related to version: 3.0.0 and later

 Related video page: https://www.formsandflows.nl/paco/videos/paco_tabs_a/